Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 I've noticed that damage bonus has been a little too high... plus due to changing the gag stats, I've decided to decrease the damage bonus from 150% to 35%.

 Updated Number Man's texture.

+Toontown Mystery: Update 3.2

+All gags minimum damage now equal to the maximum, so no more low damage hopefully.
+Toonup's amount you can carry has been slightly reduced.
+Doodles also now heal to a percentage of max hp as well.

+Jump = 100
+Beg = 125
+Play Dead = 150
+Rollover = 200
+Backflip = 250
+Dance = 300
+Speak = 350

+Facility bosses has replaced the cogs in their battles to have the max 3 cog tiers.
+Boss rounds with boss encounters have most of the cogs eliminated, but have double the HP.
+Cog Rounds max levels have been increased.
+Cog building bosses difficulty levels are now +2 per rank building.
+Slightly increased the amount of cogs in FashionBoss first round.
+Slightly decreased the amount of cogs in Doctor Elvis first round.
+Feeding round now only requires one cake for the cog to explode, and the timer for all Cogs to explode is now equal to 30 seconds.
+SO GET FEEDING.
+Feeding round is now 400 seconds.
+Swapped dialogue on Cocoa Lollipop's quote.